 In this chapter, Komatsu says he can hear the voice of food.
-At first, Mappy think it’s the air tree; however, they determine the voice is coming from where the king of foods is.
+At first, Mappy think it’s the air tree.
+However, they determine the voice is coming from where the king of foods is.
 Mappy says it can’t be, because they haven’t given it an offering yet.
 Toriko says that if it won’t let them pass, they’ll just have to force their way through.
-Toriko tells Mappy to go with Komatsu; he tells them to come back with air that’s ready to eat.
+Toriko tells Mappy to go with Komatsu, and he tells them to come back with air that’s ready to eat.
 After they leave, Toriko takes on the opponent, Nightmare Heracles…

 This chapter starts to move the story forward a little.
 Now Komatsu and Mappy have gone off to get the air, while Toriko stays behind to take on Nightmare Heracles and potentially be sacrificing himself.
 However, with this being a typical shonen manga title, Toriko will somehow be able to triumph over Nightmare Heracles.
 The main question is just how many chapters it’s going to end up taking for Toriko to succeed.

 In this chapter, we see the leader of the Quincys, Uryu, and some of the others at Reiokyu.
 They are intercepted by Zero Company and their First Officer, Tenjiro Kirinji.
-The Quincys are told that they don’t allow first timers in there.
-This leads to a battle between Zero Company and the king of the Quincys.
-We then return to the battle between the Soul Reapers and some of the other Quincys.
+The Quincies are told that they don’t allow first timers in there.
+This leads to a battle between Zero Company and the king of the Quincies.
+We then return to the battle between the Soul Reapers and some of the other Quincies.
 A discussion is just starting when the chapter comes to an end…

 Nisekoi: False Love CH:130